Terms & Conditions

 8.3 The Price is exclusive of the costs and charges of packaging, insurance, export and transport of the Goods and any plant hire costs (Costs), which shall additionally be invoiced to and payable by the Customer.
 The Customer shall be responsible for payment of any import duties which are applicable upon delivery of the Goods to the Customer.

-8.4 The Price is exclusive of amounts in respect of value added tax (VAT).
-The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods and/or Services.
+8.4 The Price is exclusive of amounts in respect of value added tax (VAT) or other equivalent tax chargeable in the UK or elsewhere.
+The Customer shall, on receipt of a valid VAT or other tax invoice from the Supplier, pay to the Supplier such additional amounts as are chargeable on the supply of the Goods and/or Services.
+If a finance option has been put in place, VAT will be paid by the third-party funder at the point of delivery, or directly by the Customer before delivery unless otherwise agreed between the parties in writing.

 9. CUSTOMER’S INSOLVENCY OR INCAPACITY